 Trump administration proposes cutting refugee limit to lowest level in program's history

-The Trump administration on Thursday recommended cutting the number of refugees admitted to the United States each year to 18,000 -- the lowest number since the resettlement program began in 1980.
+The Trump administration on Thursday recommended restructuring admittance requirements and cutting the number of refugees admitted to the United States each year to 18,000 -- the lowest number since the resettlement program began in 1980.

 For the fiscal year beginning Oct.
 1, the Trump administration recommended cutting the refugee number by more than a third after last year’s record low of 30,000.
 The number would be a fraction of the 110,000-refugee target the Obama administration tried to set for FY 2017.

 The administration must consult with Congress on the total number of refugees to be permitted for the next fiscal year, and Congress could look for a higher number.
+The administration also proposed allocating numbers by groups of special humanitarian interest rather than region.
+Religious minorities will be prioritized with 5,000 spots, Iraqis who assisted the U.S. are allocated 4,000 spots and 1,500 spots will be reserved for migrants from the Northern Triangle of Guatemala, Honduras and El Salvador.

 “The administration’s proposed refugee admissions ceiling takes into account the ongoing security and humanitarian crisis on our southern border and the massive asylum backlog, which now includes nearly 1 million individuals,” A State Department spokesperson explained.